Phil Matson

-Phillip Henry Matson (22 October 1884 – 13 June 1928) was a record-breaking swimmer, and both a highly successful player and coach of Australian rules football in the early 20th century, chiefly in Western Australia.
+Phillip Henry Matson (22 October 1884 – 13 June 1928) was a record-breaking swimmer, as well as a highly successful player and coach of Australian rules football in the early 20th century in Western Australia.

 Family

-The son of George Thomas Matson (1842-1915), and his wife Emma (1854-1928), née Duffield, Phillip Henry Matson, was born at Port Adelaide on 22 October 1884.
+Phillip Henry Matson was born in Port Adelaide on 22 October 1884 to George Thomas Matson (1842–1915) and Emma Matson (1854–1928), née Duffield.

-Matson was educated at state school in Adelaide before moving to Western Australia as a youth.
+Matson was educated at a state school in Adelaide before moving to Western Australia as a youth.

 Lifestyle

-Away from football, Matson's working was varied and somewhat inconsistent.
-He had stints as a miner, a tramway motorman, a farmer, a navvy on the trans-Australian railway, a lumper, a storeman and a 'Spot-Lager' retailer.
+Outside from football, Matson's work was varied and somewhat inconsistent.
+He conducted stints as a miner, a tramway motorman, a farmer, a navvy on the trans-Australian railway, a lumper, a store clerk, and a 'Spot-Lager' retailer.

-Early in his career, he was a teetotaller but eventually became a "social" drinker and was well known for his gambling habit.
+Early in his career, Matson was a teetotaler but eventually became a "social" drinker and was well known for his gambling habit.
 His unconventional approach to life caused problems within his family, who were sometimes compelled to live in a tent.

-Matson offered to enlist during World War I; however, when rejected he opted to live as a licensed Swan River fisherman and involve himself more heavily in gambling.
-He operated two-up schools at Subiaco and Pelican Point, SP books in some city hotels, and later an illegal gaming house in Perth.
+Matson offered to enlist during World War I. When rejected, he opted to live as a licensed Swan River fisherman and engaged more heavily in gambling.
+He operated two-up schools at Subiaco and Pelican Point, SP books in some city hotels, and an illegal gaming house in Perth.
 For a number of years, he held a trotting bookmaker's licence.

 Swimming

-He worked as a navvies' water-boy in Western Australia, and began swimming competitively in 1902 and playing Australian football.
+Matson worked as a navvies' water-boy in Western Australia, and began swimming competitively in 1902.

-He had been encouraged to take up football by his swimming trainer, William Howson (who had, himself, established a world-record in 1904, swimming underwater for 110 yards), to "harden himself" for his swimming.
+He had been encouraged to take up football by his swimming trainer, William Howson (who set a world record in 1904 in 110 yards underwater swimming), in order to "harden himself" for his swimming.

-During his swimming career, he held Western Australian freestyle titles from 100 yards (91 m) to a mile (1.6 km) using the now-obsolete trudgen stroke, and won the 220-yard breaststroke at the Australasian championships in three consecutive years (1905, 1906, and 1907).
+During his swimming career, Matson held Western Australian freestyle titles from 100 yards (91 m) to a mile (1.6 km) using the now-obsolete trudgen stroke.
+He won the 220-yard breaststroke at the Australasian championships for three consecutive years (1905 – 1907).